vim-autoformat/vim-autoformat/README.md

 * When no formatter is installed or defined, vim will now auto-indent the file instead.
 This uses the indentfile for that specific filetype.

 ### March 9 2013

-The `custom_config` branch has been merged into the master branch.

 * Customization of formatprograms can be done easily now, as explained in the readme.
 * I set the default tabwidth to 4 for all formatprograms as well as for vim itself.